leahfilkin-myob/RefactoringKata/challenges-to-solve/challenge-hive.md

 That's where you come in, you are going to write the backend for us!
 The backend needs to be done in Java or C#.
 While you may have some frontend skills we've decided you cannot change the contract set in the front end.

 Because we are a startup and looking for future funding we want you to implement the rules of the game in iterations.
 We can't afford a Business Analyst so you are going to have to figure out what the appropriate slices are to deliver.

-Remember, limit waste!
+We want quality code that demonstrates all the practices you've learn't (things like Four Rules of Simple Design, TDD, and so on).

+If you haven't played the game before we recommend you first get used to playing it manually.
+We have a physical copy of the game in each MYOB office.

+Good luck!